 #4 Whitefish is Versatile

-When properly prepared the pin bones disappear to render a light flaky texture.
+When properly prepared the pin bones to disappear to render a light flaky texture.
 It’s great when baked or lightly dusted and fried, or even coated and deep-fried like walleye.
-One entre at Marquette’s famous Vierling Restaurant includes whitefish in a fish chowder.
+One entre at Marquette’s famous Vierling Restaurant includes the popular lake fish in a chowder.
 Other creative recipes include smoked, formed into fish cakes, dips and spreads, and even sausages.

 Great Lakes Whitefish Chowder Recipe